Call Button

 Cervicogenic Headache Treatment

-Many health care provers use blanket treatment options that are outdate and ineffective.
+Many health care providers use blanket treatment options that are outdated, ineffective, or carry significant associated risks (such as peripheral nerve stimulation).
 Here at Sydney Headache and Migraine Clinic™, we have a special interest in treating migraines and headaches.

-We utlise an evidence based approach with up-to-date literature to give the most effective treatment.
+We utilise an evidence based approach with up-to-date literature to give the most effective treatment.
 With the clinic having a special interest in migraines and headaches, we have treated a large number of cervicogenic headache patients with successful results.
 Our methodology is based on examining your upper cervical spine to determine if you have a sensitised brainstem.
-If the cause of your cervicogenic headache is due to having a hypersensitive brainstem, we use our approach to de-sensitise your brainstem.
+If the cause of your cervicogenic headache is due to having a hypersensitive brainstem, we use our approach to desensitise your brainstem through manual therapy

 We expect our treatment to significantly reduce your symptoms within the first 3 weeks.
 If we feel that we cannot help you we will let you know after the initial assessment.
-Our treatment approach dramatically reduces cervicogenic headaches in 85-90% of sufferers.
-The best part of our treatment approach is that it is non-invasive, surgery free and drug-free.
+Our treatment approach dramatically reduces cervicogenic headaches; helping prevent future headaches in 85-90% of sufferers we have treated.
+The best part of our treatment approach is that it is non-invasive, surgery free and free from harmful pain medications.

 Tools for managing migraines.